Skip to content

 In these rounds, Ontario issues Notifications of Interest (NOIs) (not EOI invitations).
 NOIs can be general or targeted (for example, the well-known tech draws under Human Capital Priorities).

-How often does OINP draw occur?
+How often does an OINP draw occur?

 OINP does not follow a fixed schedule for its draws.
 Historically, the province conducts draws every few weeks, but the frequency depends on nomination quotas and labour market demand.
 For example, during high-demand months, there might be multiple draws in a single week, while other periods may see pauses as the province processes existing applications.